fabiogibson/envrc-zsh-plugin/README.md

 envrc-zsh-plugin
 =================

-Oh-my-zsh plugin to load or unload environment variables depending on the current directory.
+Oh-my-zsh plugin to automatically load or unload environment variables from .envrc file depending on the current directory.

 # Quick start guide